HenrikCheng/1337-people/README.md

 You can clone the repository from "[https://github.com/HenrikCheng/1337-people](https://github.com/HenrikCheng/1337-people/tree/master)".
 You can also download the repo as a zip-file.
 I am not very active on this account, so please don't judge me to harshly on some other projects here...<br/><br/>

 Any more thoughts?<br/>
 I know I've stored the api-key publicly.
 I considered storing it in an ".env-file" and add it to git ignore.
 However, then you wouldn't have been able to run it locally.
+You could still find the api-key in the network tab in the browser from what I gather.
 I know that the proper way is to call for a token with the api-key from backend. <br/><br/>

 Thank you for your consideration.<br/>
 I hope you find my profile interesting and I hope you'd be interested in meeting me.
 I am happy to answer any question that may arise.<br/><br/>